st3fan/gohawk/README.md

     hawk.NewMemoryBackedReplayChecker())
 ```

 Your handlers will look as follows.
 If you use a web framework that supports middleware then the call to `Authenticate()` should be simple to wrap.
-Personally I keep things simple and I don't mind the verbosity of a the implementation below:
+Personally I keep things simple with the `net/http` package and I don't mind the verbosity of an explicit check.

 ```
 func MyHandler(w http.ResponseWriter, r *http.Request) {